Perennials/articles/Nodejs-introduction-for-synchronous-guys.md

 methods explicitly.

-Deeply integrated in the nodejs ecosystem is npm - node package manager. npm is an application that allows you to connect to a central repository and will simple command like `npm install websocket` gives access to thousands and thousands packages uploaded by the users.
-It also can be used so can upload his own package (and other things).
+Deeply integrated in the nodejs ecosystem is npm - node package manager. npm is an application that allows you to connect to a central repository and with simple command like `npm install websocket` gives access to thousands and thousands packages uploaded by the users.
+It also can be used so one can upload his own package (among other things).
 All packages are listed on npmjs.org and they are usually hosted on GitHub.
 In this way although node's built-in capabilities contain only the essentials, in the end node has more libraries than, for example, PHP.
 Additionally node is relatively easy to extend with native C++